Communicating Your Commitment to Accessibility: Tips for Employers

 - Oracle Corporation, for example, publishes a staff newsletter called, Dimensions of Diversity, which has featured articles on "The Challenges of PDF Accessibility," "Creating Accessible Multimedia," and other helpful topics.

-- Ernst & Young produces a series of "AccessAbilities" Minutes, 60-second videos about strategies for fostering an inclusive workplace, including the use of accessible technology.
+- Ernst & Young produces a series of "AccessAbilities Minutes."
+These 60-second videos share strategies for fostering an inclusive workplace, including the use of accessible technology.

 The inclusion of such content helps reinforce, on a regular basis, the company's commitment to ensuring all employees have access to the tools they need to do their job and deliver for their employer.

 Many employers also include a general accessibility statement on their corporate websites to explain how users with disabilities can improve their browsing experience. the W3C offers guidance for drafting an accessibility statement, including a Generator Tool.

 Although fairly simple, such statements are an important way of communicating your commitment to inclusiveness, in both the workplace and marketplace.
 Of course, if your website is compliant with accessibility standards, you also may want to promote that.
 To do so, some companies choose to include accessibility badges in the footer of their websites.
 For example, if your site conforms to the Web Content Accessibility Guidelines (WCAG), you may display WCAG logos.